 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.

-If sleeping in the airport does not appeal to you, there are hotels near Austin Airport with free shuttle service:
+If sleeping in the airport sounds like a nightmare, there are hotels near Austin Airport that provide free airport shuttles:

-To see more options there is a list of hotels near Austin Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Austin Airport that can be sorted by price, distance, traveller rating and popularity.